 Calculus: Students in calculus will have weekly Homework Assignments and take Calculus Exams.

-• Homework Assignments: Problems will be assigned in connection with each calculus section.
-You should attempt to complete these physics calculus problems before coming to Thursday’s calculus Problem Session.
+physicscalculus problems before coming to Thursday’s calculus Problem Session.
 During Problem Session, you will work collaboratively with other students to understand and explain problems that posed particular challenges.
 A sub-set of the assigned homework problems will be written out and submitted Friday by 5 pm (for students who are unable to come to campus on Friday, we have some alternatives – please come talk to us).
 Our math grader will evaluate for completeness as well providing feedback on some problems.
-You are encouraged to collaborate, both during Problem Session and in group study sessions, but submission of assignments for grading should be completed individually.
+You are encouraged to collaborate, both during Problem Session and in group study sessions, but submission of assignments for grading should be completed individually. - Calculus Exams: In fall quarter, there will be calculus exams in weeks 4, 7, 5 and 10.
+Each exam will cover material from calculus and associated physics concepts.
+The work is naturally cumulative, so the exams will be as well, though each exam will emphasize material since the previous exam.
+There will also be exams in winter quarter.
+These exams offer you an opportunity to demonstrate what you have learned in calculus and physics from reading, lectures, labs, homework, and other program activities.

 Drawing: Through weekly homework assignments students in the Drawing Track will practice and further strengthen skills introduced in class.
 In addition, the Screening Journal and each animation assignment given to the whole class will feature additional parameters that involve drawn elements for students in this track to follow.